 From in-cab intelligent cameras to long-range radar, transport safety technology will evolve from perceiving potential danger to predicting hazards ahead.
 Consequently, protecting drivers’ safety and setting us all on the road to a safer future.

-Firstly, advanced driver assistance systems features like adaptive cruise control, active steering and lane assistance are all already improving road safety.
+Firstly, advanced driver assistance system features like adaptive cruise control, active steering and lane assistance are all already improving road safety.

-Furthermore, driver-facing cameras and video telematics instantly alert drivers to potentially risky behaviour like distracted driving and mobile phone usage.
+Furthermore, technologies such as driver-facing cameras and video telematics instantly alert drivers to potentially risky behaviour like distracted driving and mobile phone usage.
 Introducing this feature reminds the driver to remain safe behind the wheel.

 What’s up ahead?